kapin-k/dna-demo-app/README.md

     Open Drawing Board.js

-        For Ouput Screen:
+        For Results from Output Screen:

-        Line No: 39 changes stroke thickness
-        Line No: 40 changes stroke color
-        Line No: 41 changes font-type of text content(name, time and confidence) Line No: 42 changes color of text content(name, time and confidence)
+        Line No: 37 Change Stroke Thickness for the output and sample traces Line No: 38 Change Stroke Color for the 5 results displayed Line No: 39 Change Font Face of text content(name, time and confidence) for results from output Line No: 40 Change Color of text content(name, time and confidence) for results from output

         For Drawing_Board:

-        Line No: 45 changes stroke color
-        Line No: 46 changes stroke thickness
+        Line No: 43 Change Stroke Color for user input Line No: 44 Change Stroke Thickness for the user input Line No: 45 Change Stroke Color for the 6 preset sample data